-There is also the reverse penholders’ style which is not very widely used.
-There are also a number of other styles which though do not have as much popularity, are still in use by some players in the ping pong world, such as the V grip, the Seemiller and a host of others.
+There is also the reverse penholders’ style, which is not widely used.
+There are also several other styles which, though, do not have as much popularity, are still in use by some players in the ping pong world, such as the V grip, the Seemiller, and a host of others.

-This is the depth of it all.
-There is a lot to be discussed here and you can be sure that we will leave no stone unturned.
+The racket is the depth of it all.
+There is a lot to be discussed here, and you can be sure that we will leave no stone unturned.

-To begin, most blades come in an inch measurement of 6 to 10, this is from top to bottom.
+First of all, most blades come in an inch measurement of 6 to 10; this is from top to bottom.
 It comprises of 6 parts, the handle, the blade, the forehand sponge, the backhand sponge, the forehand rubber and the backhand rubber.
-Sometimes you can see a fully assembled paddle but a good number of times they come disassembled.
+Sometimes you can see a fully assembled paddle, but a good number of times, they come disassembled.

-Assembled paddles tend not to be favorable for advanced players but it can be okay for beginners who are yet to understand the various available combination options.
-If you have to use a fully done paddle be sure to buy from some of the more renowned names like Butterfly, Stigma or Yasaka.
+Assembled paddles tend not to be favorable for advanced players, but it can be okay for beginners who are yet to understand the various available combination options.
+If you have to use a thoroughly done paddle, be sure to buy from some of the more renowned names like Butterfly, Stigma, or Yasaka.
 At least you are assured of quality.
-If you choose to assemble a paddle to your taste then read on.
+If you choose to assemble a paddle to your taste, then read on.

-Handle: the first thing to know when assembling your own racket is the type of handle available and which best suits you.
-Although there is no specific best handle, there are a number of handles available and it would be wise to try out a few before finally purchasing one.
+The first thing to know when assembling your racket is the type of handle available and which best suits you.
+Although there is no specific best handle, there are several handles available, and it would be wise to try out a few before finally purchasing one.

-The Flared; is the most commonly used to handle.
-It is thin top and wider at the bottom
+It is the most commonly used to handle.
+It is thin top and broader at the bottom